Social deprivation: Critical periods

-A critical period refers to the window of time during which a human needs to experience a particular environmental stimulus in order for proper development to occur.
+A critical period refers to the window of time during which a human needs to experience a particular environmental stimulus for proper development to occur.
 In instances of social deprivation, particularly for children, social experiences tend to be less varied and development may be delayed or hindered.
+It is also considered a period in the life of an organism when a specific environmental experience leads to the greatest effect.
+Harvard research indicates that social deprivation can influence cognitive development, "leading to difficulties or delays in the development of language and executive functions including working memory, inhibitory control, and cognitive flexibility."
+It also can cause changes in the structure and function of brain networks (e.g., the fronto-parietal network) that support those cerebral functions, which appears to place children at risk of developing attention-deficit hyperactivity disorder (ADHD) as well as externalizing problems.

 Feral children

 In severe cases of social deprivation or exclusion, children may not be exposed to normal social experiences.
-Language provides a good example of the importance of periods in development.
 If a child has limited exposure to language before a certain age, language is difficult or impossible to obtain.
 Social behaviors and certain physical developments also have critical periods, often resisting rehabilitation or later exposure to proper stimuli.

 Feral children provide an example of the effects of severe social deprivation during critical developmental periods.
 There have been several recorded cases in history of children emerging from the wilderness in late childhood or early adolescence, having presumably been abandoned at an early age.
 These children had no language skills, limited social understanding, and could not be rehabilitated.
 Genie, a contemporary victim of social deprivation, had severely limited human contact from 20 months until 13.5 years of age.
-At the time of her discovery by social workers, Genie was unable to talk, chew solids foods, stand or walk properly, or control bodily functions and impulsive behaviours.
+At the time of her discovery by social workers, Genie was unable to talk, chew solid foods, stand or walk properly, or control bodily functions and impulsive behaviours.
 Although Genie was able to learn individual words, she was never able to speak grammatical English.
 These children lacked important social and environmental conditions in childhood and were subsequently unable to develop into normal, functioning adults.